JS1820/JS1820/README.md

 ---

-### 👨‍💻 About Me
+👨‍💻 About Me

-I’m pursuing an MS in Computer Science (Cybersecurity) at Drexel University, where I focus on building projects that combine frontend excellence with secure backend systems.
-My experience includes internships at Grayson Sky as an AI & Data Developer, Philly AI Connect as a Web Developer, and 42Gear as a Fullstack Web Developer.
-I’m particularly interested in React, Tailwind, Flask/FastAPI, AI security, and DevOps automation, and I enjoy creating solutions that balance usability with strong technical foundations.
+I’m a Software Developer with over 3 years of experience building and deploying scalable, secure web applications.
+I’ve recently completed my Master’s in Computer Science at Drexel University, where I strengthened my foundation in full-stack development, cloud systems, and secure software design.

+My professional experience includes developing enterprise-grade applications at MetLife USA, where I worked on frontend-leaning full-stack solutions using React, Python, Django REST Framework, and cloud-native tooling.
+Previously, I contributed to large-scale automation platforms at Metasystems India, focusing on backend optimization, API design, and CI/CD workflows.

+I’m particularly interested in building clean, maintainable systems that balance strong user experience with performance, scalability, and security.
+My core interests span React and modern frontend frameworks, RESTful APIs, cloud infrastructure, and DevOps automation.
 You can reach me at jeevansatish89@gmail.com.

 ---